tsackton/taelgar/Gazetteer/West Coast Region/Chardonian Empire/Chasa River Valley/Kin-Aska.md

 A former city in the [[Chasa]] river valley, destroyed during the [[Blood Years]] in the [[Battle of Kin-Aska]].
 The present-day [[Arendum]] is largely built on the ruins of Kin-Aska.

+%% confirm destroyed date with info on the wars in the west after the defeat of Cha'mutte %%
+%% confirm pre-Great-War culture here with West Coast notes%%
+%% clean up header formatting %%